kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

         This annotation will be ignored in case preserve client IP is not enabled.
         - preserve client IP is disabled by default for `IP` targets
         - preserve client IP is enabled by default for `instance` targets

+    !!!warning ""
+        Preserve client IP has no effect on traffic converted from IPv4 to IPv6 and on traffic converted from IPv6 to IPv4.
+The source IP of this type of traffic is always the private IP address of the Network Load Balancer.
+        - This could cause the clients that have their traffic converted to bypass the specified CIDRs that are allowed to access the NLB.

     !!!example
         ```